jkroepke/openvpn-auth-oauth2/docs/Providers.md

 ### Register an app on google cloud console

-1. Login as admin into your google console from here https://console.cloud.google.com/
+1. Login as admin into your Google console from here https://console.cloud.google.com/
 2. click on Create a new project or select an existing project
-3. then "API & Services", then "Credentials" (left column)
+3. then "API & Services"
+4. then "Credentials" (left column)
-4. click "create credentials" (button at the top-middle) then type "OAuth Client ID" (in the dropdown)
+5. click "create credentials" (button at the top-middle) then type "OAuth Client ID" (in the dropdown)
-5. Choose a name for your app like "openvpn connection"
+6. Choose a name for your app like "openvpn connection"
-6. in the "Authorized Redirect URIs" add one and set it to "https://yourdomain/oauth2/callback" (yourdomain would be the domain where a proxy is redirecting to your openvpn-auth-oauth2 daemon, typically on port 9000)
+7. in the "Authorized Redirect URIs" add one and set it to "https://yourdomain/oauth2/callback" (`yourdomain` would be the domain where a proxy is redirecting to your openvpn-auth-oauth2 daemon, typically on port 9000)
-7. you'll get your client id and client secret from google, copy them somewhere safe
+8. you'll get your client id and client secret from Google, copy them somewhere safe
-8. use those in the config as shown below
+9. use those in the config as shown below

 ### Configuration